Chai-T29/Video_Audio_SentimentAnalysis/README.md

 4. Visualizing Results:
   - Detailed visualizations of model performance, including confusion matrices and classification reports.

-How to Navigate
+## How to Navigate

 1. Start with 0_Loading_RAVDESS_Data.ipynb:
-	•	Follow the instructions to download and preprocess the data.
+  - Follow the instructions to download and preprocess the data.
-	•	Ensure all data is saved correctly for subsequent steps.
+  - Ensure all data is saved correctly for subsequent steps.
 2. Proceed to 1_Video_Feature_Extraction_3DHOG.ipynb:
-	•	Run the notebook to extract and save the video features using the custom 3D HOG algorithm.
+  - Run the notebook to extract and save the video features using the custom 3D HOG algorithm.
 3. Continue with 2_Audio_Feature_Extraction.ipynb:
-	•	Extract and save audio features using the detailed feature engineering process outlined.
+  - Extract and save audio features using the detailed feature engineering process outlined.
 4. Finally, run 3_Emotion_Classification.ipynb:
-	•	Train and evaluate the emotion classification models.
+  - Train and evaluate the emotion classification models.
-	•	Explore the performance metrics and visualizations to understand model efficacy.
+  - Explore the performance metrics and visualizations to understand model efficacy.

+## Conclusion
+This project showcases the potential of a custom approach to emotion classification using multimodal data.
+By combining a 3D Histograms of Oriented Gradients for video features and advanced audio feature extraction with B-Spline transformations, we were able to create a robust and efficient feature extraction pipeline.
+The integration of these features through Partial Tucker Decomposition significantly reduced the dimensionality, making our models more efficient without sacrificing performance.
+The impressive accuracy of our ensemble method underscores the power of combining video and audio data, paving the way for more sophisticated and accurate emotion detection systems in real-world applications.
+This custom approach not only enhances the accuracy of emotion classification but also demonstrates the potential for broader applications in any field requiring nuanced analysis of multimedia data.

 By following these steps, you will gain insights into the process of building a robust emotion classification model using both video and audio features from the RAVDESS dataset.
 Happy learning and coding!